-But object storage is now moving into the enterprise mainstream, and with that, to enterprise on-premises deployments.
+But object storage is now moving into the enterprise mainstream, and with that, to enterprise on-premise deployments.

-According to IHS Markit, a research firm, 56% of companies in North America plan to invest in object storage.
+According to IHS Markit, a research firm, 56% companies in North America to invest in object storage.

-Interest in on-premises object storage is being driven by business’s need to store more and more data, suggests IHS analyst Dennis Hahn.
-Much of this is driven by the vast volumes of data produced by the internet of things (IoT) and artificial intelligence, although these are not the only use cases.
+Interest in on-premise object storage is being driven by the need to store more data, suggests IHS analyst Dennis Hahn.
+Much of this is driven by the vast volumes data produced by the internet things (IoT) and artificial intelligence, although these are not the only use cases.